-1.04 PROJECT CONDITIONS
+1.06 PROJECT CONDITIONS

 - A. Use of explosives is not permitted. - B. Grade site to drain.
 Maintain excavations free of water.
 Provide, operate, and maintain pumping equipment. - C. Protect site from puddling or running water. - D. Ventilate enclosed areas to assist cure of materials, to dissipate humidity, and to prevent accumulation of dust, fumes, vapors, or gases. - E. Dust Control: Execute work by methods to minimize raising dust from construction operations.
-Provide positive means to prevent air-borne dust from dispersing into atmosphere and over adjacent property. - F. Pollution Control: Provide methods, means, and facilities to prevent contamination of soil, water, and atmosphere from discharge of noxious, toxic substances, and pollutants produced by construction operations.
+Provide positive means to prevent air-borne dust from dispersing into atmosphere and over adjacent property. - F. Erosion and Sediment Control: Plan and execute work by methods to control surface drainage from cuts and fills, from borrow and waste disposal areas.
+Prevent erosion and sedimentation. - G. Pollution Control: Provide methods, means, and facilities to prevent contamination of soil, water, and atmosphere from discharge of noxious, toxic substances, and pollutants produced by construction operations.
 Comply with federal, state, and local regulations.